 On a bulk transfer between defined benefit (DB) schemes, it is common for pensionable service to be treated as continuous.
 In other words, the receiving scheme will credit transferring active members not with an early leaver benefit, but with a period of pensionable service.
 In that way, benefits for pre-transfer pensionable service will continue to be linked to pensionable salary post-transfer.

-A key decision for trustees and employers is whether
+A key decision for trustees and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.